woohoolabs/yin/README.md

 ##### `AbstractSingleResourceDocument`

-It can be used for responses which return information about a single resource.
+It can be used for successful responses containing information about a single resource.

 ```php
 class BookDocument extends AbstractSingleResourceDocument